 SOLAR PANEL REPORT

-We did a project for the ABC Association to help make a decision on solar panels for the apartments.
-We worked at Jeff’s home on these dates: 1\6\10-1\8\10, 1\6=1 hour, 1/8=4 hours.
+We did a project for the Condo Association to help make a decision on solar panels for the apartments.
+We worked at Mr. Jeff’s home on these dates: 1\6\10-1\8\10, 1\6=1 hour, 1/8=4 hours.

-The problem we are trying to address is that people are paying for electric when they could use the sun for their power.
-By installing solar panels on the ABC Association condominiums they would not only be saving money but also making the apartments environmentally friendly.
+The problem we are trying to address is that people are paying for electricity when they could leverage solar power instead.
+By installing solar panels on the Condo Association condominiums they would not only be saving money but also making the apartments environmentally friendly.
 Dominion Power’s current average rate is $.05 per kilowatt hour (kw/h).
 If we implement the suggested solar panel system (see below) they could potentially save $123 per day on average using the 315 Sunpower solar panel.
 This would make a result of $44,895 per year.

-We did the following:
+We performed the following tasks:

 Researched solar panel construction and their purpose;